eclipse-rdf4j/rdf4j/CONTRIBUTING.md

 - We use a line width of 120 characters.
 - We use Unix line endings (LF).
 - We require curly braces for every control statement body (e.g. if-else), even if it is a single line.
+- We use a single tab as the indentation in all XML files (including the `pom.xml` files).
 - We use the following header comment on every Java file:

 ```